TheTimeCo-op/README/README.md

    We start in `start.js` where we instantiate our `WebApi` class passing in `express()` and our port.
 We then invoke a public method in the class `api.run()` which will start the server and listen on the port we gave it.

   From there we move into `application.ts` where we construct the `WebApi` class.
 Here we first import all of our npm packages and controllers before we get to the class.
-The class will contain a `constructor(){}` function that will be invoked as soon as the class is instantiated
+The class will contain a `constructor(){}` function that will be invoked as soon as the class is instantiated (essentially it's the first function called).

    ## GUI Repo